freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/04-data-visualization/json-apis-and-ajax/change-text-with-click-events.md

 # --description--

-Quando l'evento click accade, puoi usare JavaScript per cambiare un elemento HTML.
+When the click event happens, you can use JavaScript to update an HTML element.

 Per esempio, quando un utente clicca il pulsante `Get Message`, il testo dell'elemento con classe `message` cambia per dire `Here is the message`.